AnnaSun919/ForumForum/README.md

 - Like , user can like the topics they like
 - Comment, user can comment on the topics they want to make comments.

-## What I have Learn
+## What I have learned

-1. I have learned how to build the schemas and models with GraphQL, and understand the difference between GraphQL API and Restful API.
+1. To build the schemas and models with GraphQL, and understand the difference between GraphQL API and Restful API.
+2. To understand the flexibility by using function to link the information together instead of populating the information only.
-2. To understand more about React hooks and have more practice on that.
+3. To understand more about React hooks and have more practice on that.
-3. understand more about the Components of React.
+4. To understand more about the Components of React.

+## What I want to improve

+1. improve the frontend styling.
+2. show error messages.
+3. user can like the comments

 <br><br>